Graça Aranha: Life

-Without having published any books, Graça Aranha was invited to be one of the 40 founding members of the Brazilian Academy of Letter in 1897, by Machado de Assis, Joaquim Nabuco and Lúcio de Mendonça.
+Without having published any books, Graça Aranha was invited to be one of the 40 founding members of the Brazilian Academy of Letters in 1897, by Machado de Assis, Joaquim Nabuco and Lúcio de Mendonça.

 In 1900, he was admitted to the Foreign Service as a career diplomat.
 He worked as such for the next 20 years.
 While he was stationed in Paris, France, he wrote another success in 1911, the theater drama Malazarte.
 He retired as a diplomat in 1919 and returned to Brazil in 1921.

 Graça Aranha sponsored modernism in the letters and arts and had several personality clashes with the traditionalists at the Academy, headed by writer Coelho Neto.
 He allied himself to other budding modernists of São Paulo and organized the revolutionary Week of Modern Art in February 1922.
 He opened the week under booing of an hostile audience, with a conference titled "The aesthetic emotion in modern art".

 Shortly before the "Week", Graça Aranha published in 1921 an influential theoretical essay, "Estética da Vida" (An Aesthetics of Life), where he analysed the relationship of Brazilian soul with nature, a recurrent theme at the time.
 He argued that the three main races had formed the "soul" or essence of the Brazilian people by adding three basic emotions to culture: the Portuguese's melancholy, African childishness and "cosmic terror", and the Indians' "metaphysics of terror", or the use of ghosts.
 He proposed that Brazilian culture should strive to achieve a new relationship to nature, based on the incorporation of such feelings into art and by overcoming the ethnic differences by means of an integration between the I and the cosmos.

 Due to his participation, Graça Aranha was ostracised in the Academy, but he persisted, to the point even that on June 19, 1924 he stated in a conference, titled "The modern spirit" at the Academy, that its creation had been an error.
 A few months later, on October 18, he resigned from the Academy.
 In the same year, he founded with Renato Almeida a modernist literature review and magazine, Movimento Brasileiro, which lasted until just after his death.

 His last novel, published in 1929 was A Viagem Maravilhosa (The Marvelous Journey), which was not so well received by the critics.
 He also wrote an incomplete autobiography, which was published posthumously in 1931.

 Aranha died in Rio.
 After his death, a group of intellectuals and friends established the Graça Aranha Foundation, a project which was devised by him.
 One of the Foundation's aims was to award prized in the arts and literature to distinguished Brazilians who excelled in these fields.
 Among the most famous awardees were writers Jorge Amado, Rachel de Queiroz, José Lins do Rego, Érico Verissimo, Clarice Lispector, Lêdo Ivo and Alphonsus de Guimaraens Filho.
 The Foundation, which was maintained by Nazareth Prado, closed down only a year later, when funds for awarding prizes were exhausted.